 The Irish Famine Summer School

-Some of the highlights of the 2018 Summer School include the “Roscommon Connects: Community Building Through Shared Storytelling” showcase by new immigrants to Ireland living in Ballaghadereen; the launch of the Great Famine Voices Roadshow website featuring Irish-Canadians and Irish-Americans sharing their family memories and stories of coming from Ireland to North America; and especially singer-songwriter Declan O’Rourke in conversation with Professor Christine Kinealy when he performed songs from his award-winning album Chronicles of the Great Irish Famine in the library in Strokestown Park House.
+Some of the highlights of the Famine Summer School at Strokestown Park have included the “Roscommon Connects: Community Building Through Shared Storytelling” showcase by new immigrants to Ireland living in Ballaghadereen; the launch of the Great Famine Voices Roadshow website featuring Irish-Canadians and Irish-Americans sharing their family memories and stories of coming from Ireland to North America; and especially singer-songwriter Declan O’Rourke in conversation with Professor Christine Kinealy when he performed songs from his award-winning album “Chronicles of the Great Irish Famine” in the library in Strokestown Park House.
 It was a poignant occasion to hear Declan sing about the Great Hunger in the home of the National Famine Museum.
-Click here for the programme.

 We’re already making plans for future Summer Schools, so check here regularly for further updates.